Wait Until After 50:

 [i] I’m trying to stay in the spirit of the book and be problematic by injecting myself into the criticism.

-[ii] Consider this moment to be my own “section-as-entire-joke” moment.
+[ii] The book has run aground because of foolish literary executing. [iii] Consider this moment to be my own “section-as-entire-joke” moment.
 Shane Neilson (mad; autistic) is a poet, physician, and critic from New Brunswick.
 His poetry has appeared in Poetry Magazine, Literature and Medicine, Prairie Schooner, and Verse Daily.
 In 2023, he published The Suspect We (Palimpsest Press), a book of poetry concerning disabled lived experience during the pandemic, with fellow disabled poet Roxanna Bennett.
 Also in 2023, he published Canadian Literature and Medicine: Carelanding with Routledge.

 |